troyeig/Formula1_SQL/README.md

 # Formula 1 Analysis using SQL
 The purpose of this analysis is to make some inferences about Formula 1's history and drivers using SQL.

-The database comes from Kaggle and was uploaded to SUPABASE and queried using SQL in their editor.
+This database came from Kaggle, was uploaded to SUPABASE, and queried using their built-in SQL editor.

 https://www.kaggle.com/datasets/rohanrao/formula-1-world-championship-1950-2020